MCH Education and Career Options

 Career Options for Graduates with Training in Maternal and Child Health

-Topics in the field of maternal and child health include family planning and reproductive health; maternal mortality and morbidity; prenatal and postnatal care; infant mortality; infant, child, and adolescent health including children and youth with special health care needs; nutrition and breastfeeding; housing; violence; gender; and disaster preparedness for MCH populations.
+Topics in the field of maternal and child health include family planning and reproductive health; maternal mortality and morbidity; prenatal and postnatal care; infant mortality; infant, child, and adolescent health; children and youth with special health care needs; nutrition and breastfeeding; housing; violence; gender; disaster preparedness for MCH populations.

-Drexel Dornsife MCH trainees have found post-graduate positions in academic organizations, clinical organizations, local health departments, federal agencies, MCH advocacy organizations, and community-based organizations.
+Drexel Dornsife MCH trainees have found post-graduate positions in the following settings:

 Those with MCH training may choose to pursue careers in a variety of settings such as: